Skip to main content

 Conclusion

-Assumptions that a developer portal is only for developers will lead down these routes.
-These types of sites also occur when one department creates a solution for multiple without taking into consideration that people of varying technical backgrounds will have a role to play.
-Documentation is never ‘just text’ and giving marketing and technical writer teams the flexibility and autonomy to innovate and diversify in their messaging contributes to selling those API products both internally and externally.
-Treating a devportal like it is not part of your core business will limit resources and support for creating a fully operating and designed solution.
+Assumptions that a developer portal is only for developers can lead you down these four anti-pattern routes.
+These types of sites also occur when one department creates a solution for multiple other departments without taking into consideration that people of varying technical backgrounds will have a role to play.

 Newsletter